 Why Do I Need Concrete Scanning?

 For structural analysis, our concrete scanning service is a valuable tool which can help engineers to analyze and assess appropriate remedial solutions for concrete structural defects.
-During the construction phase of a project, cutting or drilling through concrete without knowing the location of reinforcement can damage post-tension cables and compromise the structural integrity of the building.
+During the construction phase of a project, it is important to practice proper safety techniques because cutting or drilling through concrete without knowing the location of reinforcement can damage post-tension cables and compromise the structural integrity of the building.
 Our certified concrete scanning technicians can help crews navigate through a slab without damaging any structural elements such as conduits, rebar, post-tension cables, etc.

 Can you measure the concrete thickness?

 Yes, GPR is capable of measuring the approximate thickness of concrete, however we have additional tools we deploy to retrieve this information as well.
 Please let us know in advance if you require this data.